aquasecurity/postee/README.md

 You will be provided with a URL address.
 Copy this URL and put it in the cfg.yaml.

 ### Configure the Splunk Integration
-You will need to craate an HTTP Event Collector in Splunk Enterprise or Splunk Cloud.
+You will need to carate an HTTP Event Collector in Splunk Enterprise or Splunk Cloud.
 This can usually be found in the Splunk console under "Settings -> Data Inputs -> HTTP Event Collector -> Add New".
 Once you create an HTTP Event Collector you will receive a token.
 You should provide this token, together with the Splunk HTTP Collector
 URL, as part of the cfg.yaml settings.